ehawk61/bookLister/README.md

 - Work In Progress so no Getting Started just yet

 ## Development
-- Currently the developer is using nixOS so one can run `nix-shell development.nix`
 - one can import the `bookLister.db.sql` to create the SQLite3 database